Estimated reading time: 8 minutes

 We will find grocery discounts for this twelve-month experiment at the following supermarkets in Ontario.

-• Zehrs– Only shop for sales, manager specials, and reduced product in-store or using the Flashfood app to buy 50-75% reduced food.
+- Zehrs– Only shop for sales, manager specials, and reduced products in-store, or use the Flashfood app to buy 50-75% reduced food.

 Although we shop at Costco, we’ve never found anything that has been reduced in price besides whole rotisserie chicken.

-When it’s spend $75 at Shoppers Drug Mart, you get 20x the Optimum Points; we may find reduced food items as our store has a large grocery section.
+When you spend $75 at Shoppers Drug Mart, you get 20x the Optimum Points; we may find reduced food items as our store has a large grocery section.

 Getting The Best Grocery Discounts